Home Blog

 Even though many sleep issues can be addressed by making little adjustments to habits or the sleeping environment, occasionally changing one’s behavior is insufficient.
 Speaking with a sleep expert if you are experiencing a persistent sleep issue can be a good idea.

-You may have a sleep issue if you frequently feel excessively sleepy throughout the day or have trouble falling asleep at night.
+You may have a sleep issue known as insomnia [1*] if you frequently feel excessively sleepy throughout the day or have trouble falling asleep at night.
 Most sleep disturbances are chronic and can contribute to the development of other health issues.
 So, it’s critical to seek insomnia treatment if you have a prolonged sleep disturbance as soon as possible.
 But which doctor to see to resolve such issues?
 Read to know!

-Get online insomnia treatment from a medical specialist.
+Get insomnia treatment online from a medical specialist.

 How Do Doctors Diagnose Insomnia

 It takes more than just having trouble falling asleep to be diagnosed with insomnia.
-The criteria are constantly changing as more is discovered about sleep disorders.
+The diagnostic criteria [2*] are constantly changing as more is discovered about sleep disorders.
 Patients must report some of the following issues:

-• Trouble falling asleep
+• Trouble falling asleep.

-• Difficulty sleeping through the night
+• Difficulty sleeping through the night.

-• Regular incidences of waking up earlier than planned
+• Regular incidences of waking up earlier than planned.

-• Apprehension about getting to bed at an acceptable hour
+• Apprehension about getting to bed at an acceptable hour.

 Moreover, patients must experience one or more of the following daytime impairments to get a diagnosis:

-• Daytime exhaustion and drowsiness, even after a long sleep
+• Daytime exhaustion and drowsiness, even after a long sleep.

-• Trouble paying attention, remembering, or recalling information
+• Trouble paying attention, remembering, or recalling information.

-• Performance issues in social, family, academic, or professional contexts
+• Performance issues in social, family, academic, or professional contexts.

-• Aggression and other behavioral issues
+• Aggression and other behavioral issues.

-• Lack of motivation or energy
+• Lack of motivation or energy.

-• Increased number of mistakes
+• Increased number of mistakes.

 Consult a sleep specialist for an accurate diagnosis of sleep disorders.